Eddie Rosario Preview, Player Props: Braves vs. Cardinals

 Eddie Rosario At The Plate

-- Among the qualified hitters in baseball, his batting average ranks 83rd, his on-base percentage ranks 102nd, and he is 37th in the league in slugging.
+- Among the qualifying batters, he ranks 75th in batting average, while his on-base percentage ranks 102nd and he is 35th in slugging.

-- In 34 games this year (28.3%), Rosario has picked up an RBI, and in 18 of those games (15.0%) he had more than one.
-He has also driven in three or more of his team's runs in eight contests.
+- Rosario has had at least one RBI in 28.1% of his games this year (34 of 121), with more than one RBI 18 times (14.9%).
+He has also been responsible for three or more of his team's runs in eight contests.

-- In 46 of 120 games this season, he has scored, and nine of those games included multiple runs.
+- He has scored in 47 games this year (38.8%), including multiple runs in nine games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.